shelleychen318/syde-121/README.md

 # SYDE 121 - Digital Computation
-My work in the Systems Design Engineering Digital Computation (SYDE 121) course.
+This repository contains my assignments and labs from the Systems Design Engineering Data Structures and Algorithms (SYDE 223) course.
 Course content covers problem solving, OOP principles, and data structures in C++.

 Final Grade: 97%